 the action of turning the handlebars in the direction you want the motorcycle to turn.

-Department for Planning, Transport and Infrastructure.
+Department for Infrastructure and Transport.

 Dual purpose motorcycle